mochtod/ssb-build-server-web/cline_docs/activeContext.md

 1. **netbox_token**: Authentication token for NetBox API

 ### Atlantis Configuration
-For containerized Atlantis setup without GitHub:
+For containerized Atlantis setup with GitHub integration:
 1. **ATLANTIS_PORT**: Port for Atlantis server (default: 4141)
 2. **ATLANTIS_CONFIG**: Path to Atlantis configuration file
 3. **ATLANTIS_REPO_ALLOWLIST**: List of allowed repositories (can be set to "*" for all)
 4. **ATLANTIS_REPO_CONFIG**: Path to repository configuration file
+5. **GITHUB_USER**: GitHub username for Atlantis integration
+6. **GITHUB_TOKEN**: GitHub personal access token with repo scope for Atlantis integration

 ## Risks and Mitigations